kubernetes-sigs/karpenter/designs/disruption-controls-by-action.md

 ### Conclusion: Preferred Design
 If the goal is to provide a simple, backward-compatible solution with immediate applicability, Approach A is more suitable.
 It provides a straightforward way to manage disruptions without overhauling the existing system.

-However, if the goal is to create a more robust, future-proof system that can accommodate a wider range of disruptions and controls, Approach B is preferable.
-Despite its complexity and the need for API changes, it offers a more comprehensive solution that can evolve with users' needs.
+Breaking API changes in Approach B are likely too disruptive to customers.